PIZZAIOLA: NAPLES, CAMPANIA

 MAIALE AL LATTE (Pork cooked in milk)

-Not so.
-Even if it is pork, MAIALE al latte is a light, delicate and sweet tasting dish, a classic recipe from the Veneto region of Italy.
+Even if it is pork, Maiale al latte (Pork cooked in Milk) is a light, delicate and sweet tasting dish, a classic recipe from the Veneto region of Italy.

 This is one of the easiest and most delicious recipes for cooking a lump of pork, either the loin or the neck.
 I prefer it not to be a fatty piece of meat and I trim most of the fat off.